trigger-corp/trigger.io-parse/module/docs/index.md

 :	Don't register for remote notifications at app startup (iOS Only)

 ##Concepts

+> ::Important:: In order to use this module you'll need to register an app at [parse.com](https://parse.com/).

 Push notifications received through Parse can be used with the generic push notification event in Forge, see the [event API](/docs/current/api/core/event.html) for